Affiliate links on Android Authority may earn us a commission. Learn more.

 Blood oxygen during sleep

-Blood oxygen saturation, also known as SpO2, is an important metric to gauge your body’s efficiency.
+Blood oxygen saturation, or SpO2, is an important metric to gauge your body’s efficiency.
 The higher the blood oxygen value, the more oxygenated your blood is.
-Broadly speaking, that’s a good sign of health.
-However, blood oxygen saturation decreases during sleep, as breathing slows and physical activity reduces.
+That’s a good sign of health.
+However, blood oxygen saturation decreases during sleep as breathing slows and physical activity reduces.

-The Samsung Galaxy Watch 5 and Galaxy Watch 4 models can track this saturation during sleep, and Samsung Health charts this data the following morning.
+The Samsung Galaxy Watch models can track this saturation during sleep, and Samsung Health charts this data the following morning.
 It also provides the minimum saturation percentage and the total time blood oxygen saturation was under 90% during the night.
 This value, although helpful, is subject to external factors like temperature and the fit of the watch on your wrist.

-The Samsung Galaxy Watch 5 and 4 can monitor snoring spells, too.
+The Samsung Galaxy Watches monitor snoring spells, too.
 While the watches have built-in microphones, they rely on a tethered smartphone to record audio snippets.
 For those who snore, this data is invaluable.
 Not only does the Galaxy Watch record exactly when snoring takes place on the timeline, but the audio helps determine how intense the snoring was.
 This audio data is deleted after 30 days.

 Users can also view historical data by tapping the small graph icon at the top-right of the Sleep page.
 Select Snoring in the drop-down arrow on the left-hand side.
 You can jump between a week, 31 days, and 12 months.

-To ensure your phone records snoring, you’ll need to place your phone on a flat surface near your head, ensure Detect snoring is toggled on in Samsung Health, and give Samsung Health permission to use your phone’s microphone.
+To ensure your phone records snoring, you’ll need to place your phone on a flat surface near your head, ensure Detect snoring is toggled on in Samsung Health, and permit Samsung Health to use your phone’s microphone.

 Finally, sleep consistency is also tracked.
 Samsung Health displays the bedtime and wake-up times of the previous seven days compared to the set targets in this section.

 You can tap the small graph icon at the top-right of the Sleep section’s page for a broader look at historical data.
 Select Sleep time in the drop-down arrow on the left-hand side.
 You can pick between a week, 31 days, and 12 months.
-For each period, Samsung Health will also display average bedtime and wake-up times and the average amount of sleep accrued per day.
+For each period, Samsung Health will also display average bedtime and wake-up times and the average amount of daily sleep.

 How to use sleep coaching

-In early 2022, Samsung rolled out a sleep coaching feature to help users improve the quality of their rest over four weeks.
+In early 2022, Samsung rolled out a sleep coaching feature to help users improve the quality of their rest over four to five weeks.

 Once you’ve tapped Next on the sleep symbol screen, Samsung Health will outline a four-week program.
 It uses several suggestions themed for each week.
 For instance, here’s the program I was assigned: